electricimp/SPIFlashFileSystem/README.md

 ### setAutoGc(*numPages*)

 The *setAutoGc()* method sets the *autoGcThresgold* property.
-The default *autoGcThresgold* property is 4.
 The garbage collector will automatically run when the filesystem has fewer than *autoGcThreshold* pages.
+The default *autoGcThresgold* value is 4.

 Setting *numPages* to 0 will turn off automatic garbage collection.